josephvusich/fdf/README.md

   -r, --recursive           traverse subdirectories
-      --skip-footer LENGTH  skip LENGTH bytes at the end of each file when comparing -n, --skip-header LENGTH  skip LENGTH bytes at the beginning of each file when comparing --unprotect value     remove files added by --protect may appear more than once
+      --skip-footer LENGTH  skip LENGTH bytes at the end of each file when comparing -n, --skip-header LENGTH  skip LENGTH bytes at the beginning of each file when comparing --timestamps MODE     MODE must be one of ignore, prefer-newer, prefer-older (default "prefer-older") --unprotect value     remove files added by --protect may appear more than once
                             rules are applied in the order specified